 Equal parts Drake, The Weeknd, and Justin Timberlake, the 21-year-old pop and R&B singer is unmistakably a product of Generation Z. His most famous track to date, the uptempo, syrupy love song ‘Mine’, became known around the world after it was used as a Snapchat lens and became part of a wildly popular meme.
 He went viral, and Bazzi the popstar went from being somewhat known to stratospherically famous almost overnight.

 Bazzi’s brand of relentless self-belief feels very American.
 When I ask him what he’s been listening to lately, without missing a beat he says, “I honestly listen to—not to sound like a douche, but I listen to a lot of my own music, I like the music I make a lot.”
-It’s the type of answer that you’d never hear from an Australian artist, far too wary of tall poppy syndrome to openly admit to something like that.
+It’s the type of answer you’d never hear from an Australian artist, far too wary of tall poppy syndrome to openly admit to something like that.

 But when tempered with enough thoughtfulness and raw talent, as it is with Bazzi, it becomes endearing—you want to believe in Bazzi as much as he believes in himself.
 Heck, you want to believe in anything as much as Bazzi believes in himself.